FlowFuse/website/src/blog/2024/01/capture-data-edge-with-node-red-flowfuse.md

 This will install the FlowFuse Device Agent as a global npm module, making the flowfuse-device-agent command available in any directory on your system.

-Once the installation is complete, you need to configure the Device Agent to connect to your FlowFuse instance.
-In this guide you’ve previously downloaded the `device.yml` file that’s needed now.
-On linux or mac, move the file to `/opt/flowfuse-device/device.yml`, for Windows based systems to `c:\opt\flowfuse-device\device.yml`.
+Once the installation is complete, you must configure the Device Agent to connect to your FlowFuse instance.
+In this guide, you’ve previously downloaded the `device.yml` file that’s needed now.
+On Linux or Mac, move the file to `/opt/flowfuse-device/device.yml`, and for Windows-based systems, move the file to `c:\opt\flowfuse-device\device.yml`.

-Afterwards start the agent with:
+Afterward, start the agent with:
 This will launch the Device Agent and connect it to your FlowFuse instance.
 The Device Agent will wait for instructions on which flows to run.

 ### Programming flows for the edge

 Now the agent is running, the FlowFuse platform will show it has contacted back to the platform and is ready to do some work.
-First add it to the application and start the developer mode.
-That enables the device editor and provides you secure access to the editor, anywhere in the world for everyone in the FlowFuse team with the right access role.
+First, add it to the application and start the developer mode.
+That enables the device editor and provides you secure access to the editor anywhere in the world for everyone in the FlowFuse team with the right access role.

-When the development is done, be sure to create a snapshot of the developed flows to create a point in time backup, or to roll the snapshot out to many other devices later.
+When the development is done, be sure to create a snapshot of the developed flows to create a point-in-time backup, or to roll the snapshot out to many other devices later.